-2019 was a ground-breaking year for class actions reform, particularly in Ontario.
+2020 was a significant year for class actions reform, particularly in Ontario.
 Ontario's Class Proceedings Act was enacted in 1993, and it had not been the subject of major reforms since that time.
-However, after an extensive research and consultation process, the Law Commission of Ontario released its Final Report on class actions in July 2019.
-The LCO's report proposed 47 recommendations designed to improve the fairness and efficiency of class actions in Ontario.

-The LCO's report has already had a clear impact.
-In December 2019, the Ontario government introduced Bill 161, the Smarter and Stronger Justice Act, 2019.
-The new bill proposes broad reforms to the legal system in Ontario, including the class actions system.
-Most notably, Bill 161 adopts a number of recommendations that had been made in the Law Commission of Ontario's July 2019 Final Report on Class Actions.
-Some of the key changes that were recommended by the LCO and contained within the Bill include the following:
+However, following a thorough report released by the Law Commission of Ontario in July 2019, in December 2019, the Ontario government introduced Bill 161, the Smarter and Stronger Justice Act, 2019.
+This bill was enacted into law in the summer of 2020, and the proceedings applicable to class actions came into force effective October 1, 2020.
+Some of the key reforms to the Class Proceedings Act are as follows:

-- Automatic Dismissals for Delay Bill 161 provides that a proposed class proceeding would be dismissed within a year of the Statement of Claim being filed unless the plaintiff has filed their certification motion, the parties have agreed to a timetable for filing of the certification motion, or the court has ordered that the proceeding not be dismissed and establishing a timetable. - Reform to Carriage Motions The Bill provides that carriage motions have to be brought within 60 days within the issuance of the first action.
-The Bill also provides that such decisions are final and cannot be appealed.
-Finally, the Bill also provides that carriage motions are not to be recouped by class counsel.
+- ➤ Changes to the Certification Test The amendments now require a plaintiff to show at certification that: - a) a class proceeding is superior to all reasonably available means of determining the entitlement of the class members to relief or addressing the impugned conduct of the defendant, including, as applicable, a quasi-judicial or administrative proceeding, the case management of individual claims in a civil proceeding, or any remedial scheme or program outside of a proceeding (the "superiority" requirement); and - b) the questions of fact or law common to the class members predominate over any questions affecting only individual class members (the "predominance" requirement). - ➤ Mandatory Dismissals for Delay After the amendments, a proposed class proceeding would be dismissed within a year of the Statement of Claim being filed unless the plaintiff has filed their certification motion, the parties have agreed to a timetable for filing of the certification motion, or the court has ordered that the proceeding not be dismissed and establishes a timetable. - ➤ Reform to Carriage Motions The amended Class Proceedings Act provides that carriage motions have to be brought within 60 days of the issuance of the first action.
+The Act also provides that such decisions are final and cannot be appealed.
+Finally, the Act also provides that the costs of carriage motions are not to be recouped by class counsel.